-A core aspect of the Project is NCVLI subgranting to three direct service locations in rural communities.
+A core aspect of the Project was NCVLI subgranting to three direct service locations in rural communities.
 Following a competitive selection process, during which NCVLI received applications from 21 states, three were selected:

 Family Violence Institute at Northern Arizona University

-To aid the Sites in leveraging technology to provide holistic legal services to victims, NCVLI provides training and technical assistance to aid in site planning, technology development, and effective delivery of legal advocacy.
-To achieve this goal, NCVLI is contracting with subject matter experts, including two organizations specializing in technology integration.
+To aid the Sites in leveraging technology to provide holistic legal services to victims, NCVLI provided training and technical assistance to aid in site planning, technology development, and effective delivery of legal advocacy.
+To achieve this goal, NCVLI contracted with subject matter experts, including two organizations specializing in technology integration.

 Pro Bono Net is a national nonprofit dedicated to increasing access to justice.
 Through innovative technology solutions and expertise building justice networks, Pro Bono Net enables legal advocates to make a stronger impact, increases volunteer participation, and equips the public with resources and self-help tools to address legal issues.